Med-ami/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 2 Groups. script that prints all the groups the current user is part of : groups Task 3 New owner. script that changes the owner of the file hello to the user betty : chown betty hello Task 4 Empty!.  script that creates an empty file called hello : touch hello
+Task 2 Groups. script that prints all the groups the current user is part of : groups Task 3 New owner. script that changes the owner of the file hello to the user betty : chown betty hello Task 4 Empty!.  script that creates an empty file called hello : touch hello Task 5 Execute. script that adds execute permission to the owner of the file hello: chmod u+x hello